Elissa Silverman wins the At-Large special election

 She said she is eager to collaborate with potential new colleagues on the council, like Aparna Raj and Oye Owolewa — currently showing strong leads in the Ward 1 and At-Large races, respectively — and her former colleague Janeese Lewis George, who appears on the cusp of clinching the mayorship.
 “It would be exciting to have an executive aligned with my values in making this a more affordable place for working families,” Silverman said.

-She would serve out the remainder of the term, which ends in January, but will need to win the general election in November to serve the next full four-year term.
+She will serve out the remainder of the term, which ends in January, but would need to win the general election in November to serve the next full four-year term.

 The race is a comeback for Silverman, who unexpectedly lost in 2022 to McDuffie, which some have attributed to Office of Campaign Finance violations shortly before the election that were all later overturned.